rodhis/next-blog/postsDB/next-correct-usage.md

 ## 1. Prefer Native Fetch

-Next.js's `fetch()` is optimized to run on the server with automatic caching and awareness:
+Next.js's "fetch()" is optimized to run on the server with automatic caching and awareness:

 ```javascript
 // ✅ Good - Server-side fetch with automatic caching